mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “Hey.”
 He and I gave each other a hug.
 “I got the camera here.”
 It was a small Canon camera.
 He and I sat on the couch as he put the camera together.
 He tried it out.
 “Hm, it’s not working well.”
 He took apart the lens.
 “Looks like there are some crumbs in here.”

 “Oh.
 Yum.”

-“The cameras in the library are not the most well-maintained.
-I feel like someone could get away with checking in a camera with a scratch.”

 Jonah taught me about the exposure triangle, and we took some pictures of plants.
 The LSB is mostly lit by the sun, so 6pm was a bit late since it was completely dark by that time.
 But we took some pictures of the animals they had exhibited throughout the building.